gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [lxml](https://lxml.de/), [html5lib](https://github.com/html5lib/html5lib-python),
 [markupsafe](https://pypi.org/project/MarkupSafe/), and the standard library.

-The typed facade also marks an API decision.
-Emulating every replaced library would carry their names and edge cases into the core. turbohtml defines one representation and keeps compatibility knowledge in migration modules.
+The typed facade marks an API decision.
+Emulating the replaced libraries would carry their names and edge cases into the core. turbohtml defines one representation and keeps compatibility knowledge in migration modules.
 Python objects appear for nodes the caller requests, leaving tree construction and query traversal in the C arena.

 Conformance remains a requirement.
-The tokenizer and tree builder follow the [WHATWG HTML standard](https://html.spec.whatwg.org/multipage/parsing.html) state by state and run against the html5lib-tests suite that browsers use. turbohtml follows a competitor only where the specification leaves a choice.
+The tokenizer and tree builder follow the [WHATWG HTML standard](https://html.spec.whatwg.org/multipage/parsing.html) state by state and run against the html5lib-tests suite that browsers use.
+The specification controls its choices; where the text leaves a choice, turbohtml follows a competitor.
 Both gcc and llvm-cov enforce 100% line and branch coverage for the C and Python code before a change lands.

 The extension holds no shared mutable state.
 A per-tree [critical section](https://en.wikipedia.org/wiki/Critical_section) protects each edit and read, and it snapshots the